Azure/aaz/Commands/self-help/troubleshooter/_restart.md

 # [Command] _self-help troubleshooter restart_

-Restarts the troubleshooter API using applicable troubleshooter resource name as the input.<br/> It returns new resource name which should be used in subsequent request.
-The old resource name is obsolete after this API is invoked.
+Restarts the troubleshooter API using applicable troubleshooter resource name as the input.

 ## Versions